run-x/opta/modules/external_state/external-state.md

     port:
       http: 80
     env_vars:
-      SOURCE_BUCKET: "${{module.external.outputs.s3_bucket_name}}"
+      SOURCE_QUEUE: "${{module.external.outputs.sqs_queue_name}}"
 ```

-The service will now have an environment variables known as SOURCE_BUCKET which could be the name of the
+The service will now have an environment variables known as SOURCE_BUCKET SOURCE_QUEUE could be the name of the
-bucket they wish grab data from (assuming IAM permissions are configured externally for simplicity).
+queue they wish grab data from (assuming IAM permissions are configured externally for simplicity).

 {{% alert title="NOTE" color="orange" %}}
 Usage is reliant on what the external state outputs and names.
 Please make sure that the data you seek